Connect C# to CRM Dynamics 365 With Entity Framework Core

 The generated code can be found in:

-With the model set up, you are now ready to interact with Dynamics 365 data using Entity Framework Core in your .NET application.
+With the model set up, you can interact with Dynamics 365 data using Entity Framework Core in your .NET application.

 In the Program.cs file, write the code to retrieve and display information from the Contacts table.